Erwan0fil/CraftStudioMinecraftTutorial/files/introduction-to-craftstudio.md

 The Client (that I call the **Editor**) is the software that you use to create all the assets and the games.
 It is launched by the launcher when it has finished updating but you can also open it directly.

 The **Server** is what hosts the projects that you create with the editor.
-By defaul, a local server is launched at the same time as the client so you can just create projects localy on your computer, but the server can be remote.
+By default, a local server is launched at the same time as the client so you can just create projects locally on your computer, but the server can be remote.

 The **Server Manager** is used to configure, start and stop the server.